canonical/superset-k8s-operator/README.md

 More details found [here](https://charmhub.io/postgresql-k8s/docs/h-restore-backup).

 ## Scaling
-The Superset charm consists of 3 services (server, worker and beat), the server and worker services are independently scalable.
+The Superset charm consists of 3 services deployed as separate applications (below), which scale independently.
 - Server (`app-gunicorn`): Web server.
 - Worker (`worker`): for execution of jobs.
 - Beat (`beat`): for job scheduling.
-Communication between these services is via Redis which acts as a message broker.
+Communication between these applications is via Redis which acts as a message broker.
 Due to the nature of the beat scheduler, it should not be scaled as this could cause some conflicing schedules.
-The remaining services can be scaled according to your needs.
+The remaining applications can be scaled according to your needs.

 To scale an application, run:
 ```